f5devcentral/kojot-acme/README.md

     www.baz.com := --ca https://acme.locallab.com:9000/directory -a rsa
     ```

-* ${\normalsize{\textbf{\color{red}Step\ 3}}}$ (Client Configuration): Adjust the client configuration ```config``` file in the /shared/acme folder as needed for your environment.
-In most cases you will only need a single client config file, but this utility allows for per-domain client configurations.
+* ${\normalsize{\textbf{\color{red}Step\ 3}}}$ (Provider Configuration): Adjust the default provider configuration ```config``` file in the /shared/acme folder as needed for your specific provider.
+In most cases you will only need a single provider config file, but this utility allows for per-provider configurations.
 For example, you can define separate config files when EAB is needed for some provider(s), but not others.
 In an HA environment, the utility ensures these config files are available to the peer.
-See the **ACME Client Configuration Options** section below for additional details.
+See the **ACME Provider Configuration Options** section below for additional details.

-* ${\normalsize{\textbf{\color{red}Step\ 4}}}$ (HTTP Virtual Servers): Minimally ensure that an HTTP virtual server exists on the BIG-IP that matches the DNS resolution of each target domain (certificate subject).
+* ${\normalsize{\textbf{\color{red}Step\ 4}}}$ (HTTP Virtual Servers): For HTTP-01 validation, minimally ensure that an HTTP virtual server exists on the BIG-IP that matches the DNS resolution of each target domain (certificate subject).
 As a function of the ACMEv2 http-01 challenge process, the ACME server will attempt to contact the requested domain IP address on port 80 (HTTP).
 Attach the ```acme_handler_rule``` iRule to each HTTP virtual server.

 * ${\normalsize{\textbf{\color{red}Step\ 5}}}$ (Initial Fetch): Initiate an ACMEv2 fetch.
-This command will loop through the ```dg_acme_config``` global configuration data group and perform required ACMEv2 certificate renewal operations for each configured domain.
+This command will loop through the ```dg_acme_config``` certificates configuration data group and perform required ACMEv2 certificate renewal operations for each configured domain.
 By default, if no certificate and key exists for a domain, ACMEv2 renewal will generate a new certificate and key.
 If a private key exists, a CSR is generated from the existing key to renew the certificate only.
 This it to support HSM/FIPS environments, but can be disabled to always generate a new private key.
-See the **Utility Command Line Options** and **ACME Client Configuration Options** sections below for additional details.
+See the **Utility Command Line Options** and **ACME Povider Configuration Options** sections below for additional details.

     ```bash
     cd /shared/acme
     ./f5acmehandler.sh --verbose
     ```

 * ${\normalsize{\textbf{\color{red}Step\ 6}}}$ (Schedule): Once all configuration updates have been made and the utility function is working as desired, define scheduling to automate the process.
 By default, each domain (certificate) is checked against the defined threshold (default: 30 days) and only continues if the threshold is exceeded.
 In an HA environment, perform this action on both BIG-IP instances.
 See the **Scheduling** section below for additional details.
 For example, to set a weekly schedule, to initiate an update check **every Monday at 4am**:

     ```
     cd /shared/acme
     ./f5acmehandler.sh --schedule "00 04 * * 1"
     ```

 * ${\normalsize{\textbf{\color{red}Step\ 7}}}$ (Client SSL Profile): The ```f5acmehandler.sh``` utility maintains the freshness of the certificates (and private keys) installed on the BIG-IP.
 Ultimately, these certificates and keys will then need to be applied to SSL profiles, and the SSL profiles applied to application virtual servers.
 Creating the SSL profiles and virtual servers is outside the scope of this utility, but optionally you can set the **CREATEPROFILE** option in the client config file to 'true' to have the utility create a client SSL profile if missing, and attach the certificate and key to that profile.

 <br />